RenganathanAruna/DOM-Malipulation-In-JS/README.md

-# frontend-notes-app
+# Notes app in js

-notes app is created statically using html css and js
+Notes app is created statically using html css and js

 App is deployed in netlify